manbeardgames/its-just-like-normal-mode/source/its-just-like-normal-mode/docs/pandaemonium-asphodelos/the-first-circle/intemperance-2.md

 <!-- </details> -->

 ### 2-Man Adjust Variation
 This is called the **2-Man Adjust** because it requires only 2 party members to adjust and not end up on their home position for the final Aetherial Gem explosions.
 How they adjust however depends on if the Aetherial Gems are exploding from top to bottom, or from bottom to top.
-For both variations we will designate the **North East DPS and the South Tank** as the adjusters.
+For both variations we will designate the **North East DPS and the North Tank** as the adjusters.
 Both variations of this are covered  below.

 ### 2-Man Adjust Top-To-Bottom